 How to store farm fresh eggs

 Farm fresh eggs are the easiest to store.
 Unwashed farm fresh eggs still have the bloom on them.
 The bloom is a special coating that protects the egg from bacteria that can cause the eggs to spoil.
+Unwashed eggs in a cute dispenser make a great addition to your country kitchen decor.

 Because of this bloom, you can store unwashed fresh eggs on the counter saving valuable refrigerator space.
 Fresh unwashed eggs can stay on the counter at room temperature for up to a month before they must be moved to the refrigerator.
 Eggs can last several months in the refrigerator.